Doctors & Sexual Abuse

 As a society, we place a lot of trust in doctors, believing that they will follow a code of ethics when treating patients.
 But that isn’t always the case.

-The University of Southern California’s (USC) recent settlement arising out of the sexual abuse its students by campus gynecologist George Tyndall brought this troubling problem back into the spotlight.
+The University of Southern California’s (USC) recent settlement arising out of the sexual abuse of its students by campus gynecologist George Tyndall brought this troubling problem back into the spotlight.
 While we may never understand why this occurs, understanding the resources available to those who may face these circumstances could be a step towards preventing the abuse.
 Awareness of these terrible crimes could help more people recognize the difference between appropriate and inappropriate doctor behavior.

 How Common is Sexual Abuse By a Doctor?